Kathy Keeler

-Kathryn Elliott "Kathy" Keeler (born November 3, 1956, in Galveston, Texas) is an American former competitive rower and Olympic gold medalist.
+Kathryn Elliott Keeler (born November 3, 1956) is an American former competitive rower and Olympic gold medalist.
 She was a member of the American women's eights team that won the gold medal at the 1984 Summer Olympics in Los Angeles, California, "the only women's crew in U.S. history to win an Olympic gold medal" until 2008.

 Education

 Keeler is a 1978 graduate of Wesleyan University.

 Competition

 Keeler was a member of the U.S. national rowing team in 1982 and the women's four that won a silver medal at the World Rowing Championships in Lucerne, Switzerland that year.
 Keeler qualified for the 1980 U.S. Olympic team but did not compete due to the U.S. Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
 She was one of 461 athletes to receive a Congressional Gold Medal many years later.
 Overall, she was a member of four U.S. national rowing teams.